mehmetkahya0/temp-mail/README.md

 > PLEASE READ THE LICENSE

 ## 🎯 Overview

+### I had 330+ stars and 25.000+ visitors on this project before, but for some reason I had to make the repo private.
+As of April 23, 2025, I made it public again and all the stars are gone.

 TempMail V2 is a cutting-edge temporary email solution designed for privacy-conscious users.
 Generate disposable email addresses instantly to protect your primary inbox from spam, tracking, and unwanted communications.
 Built with modern web technologies, TempMail V2 offers a sleek, responsive interface with powerful features like real-time inbox updates, dark mode, and seamless email management.